AmpliStory Blog

 The result was a strong platform to build from that everyone agreed on.
 We even rediscovered the disruptive energy that made people want to work with us in the first place—something that had been smoothed over by corporate-speak.

-Before you talk to a single customer, start with the knowledge you already have.
-Your goal is to get a clear picture of the business, the brand, and the customer as your team sees them today.
-Talk to your C-suite, your sales team, and your customer success managers.
-Dig into your website analytics, CRM data, and social media engagement.
+1. The first is internal.
+Before talking to a single customer, get a clear picture of the business as your team sees it today.
+Talk to your CEO, your sales team, your customer success managers.
+Review your analytics, your CRM data, what's converting and what isn't.
+This alone will surface tensions you didn't know existed.

 Here's the point.
 Customer research isn’t an all-or-nothing task.